tkeskinturk/generational_imprints/README.md

-## Replication: Generational Imprints: How Political Events Shape Cohorts
+## Replication: Generational Imprinting: How Political Events Shape Cohorts

-This repository provides the replication files for the paper, *Generational Imprints: How Political Events Shape Cohorts.*
+This repository provides the replication files for the paper, *Generational Imprinting: How Political Events Shape Cohorts.*

 The article is currently a working paper.